Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Deploy-Connectivity-Resources-With-Custom-Settings.md

 ### Resource Group `myorg-ddos`

-In this example, we have now deployed a DDoS protection plan (Standard).
+The resource group and DDoS protection plan are created in `northeurope`, as specified via the `configure_connectivity_resources.settings.ddos_protection_plan.config.location` value.

-The Enterprise-scale recommendation is to deploy a single, centralized DDoS protection plan.
+The module creates a single, centralized DDoS protection plan as per the Azure landing zones recommendation.
 As such, the resource group name doesn't include the location.

-The resource group and DDoS protection plan are created in `northeurope`, as specified via the `ddos_protection_plan.config.location` value.

 ![Deployed Resources](media/examples-deploy-connectivity-custom-rsg-myorg-ddos.png)

+Additionally, the module has linked the DDoS protection plan to both hub virtual networks in `northeurope` and `westeurope`.

 ### Resource Group `myorg-dns`

-The Resource Group is created in `UK South`, as per the default example.
-This was set by the default value for `var.connectivity_resources_location` which is assigned to the `settings.location` value from the local variable `configure_connectivity_resources`.
+The resource group for DNS is created in `UK South`, differing to the default config example which used `eastus`.
-All Private DNS Zone resources are `Global`.
+This is set by the `var.connectivity_resources_location` input variable which set the value for `configure_connectivity_resources.settings.location`.
+All private DNS zones are `Global` resources and therefore not bound to a region.

 ![Deployed Resources](media/examples-deploy-connectivity-custom-rsg-myorg-dns.png)

-By default we create a Private DNS Zone for all services which currently [support private endpoints][azure_private_endpoint_support].
+By default the module create a private DNS zone for all services which currently [support private endpoints][azure_private_endpoint_support].
-New private DNS zone may be added in future releases as additional services release private endpoint support.
+New private DNS zones may be added in future releases as additional services offer private endpoint support.

+Using the [private_link_locations][wiki_private_link_locations] input, the module has created private DNS zones for each location specified.
+This input overrides the default location value, as used by the resource group.
-In this example, we have also enabled additional private DNS zone for the services which use region-bound endpoints:
+This provides support for services which use region-bound endpoints:

 - `northeurope.privatelink.siterecovery.windowsazure.com`
 - `privatelink.northeurope.azmk8s.io`